nicholaswmin/automap/.github/benchmark/README.md

 - `MAX_BOARDS`: maximum number of created boards, per paper
 - `MAX_WORKER_BACKLOG`: max amount of unprocessed tasks in a `worker` before the test concludes.
+- `MAX_UPDATE_PER_SECOND`: How often to update the results shown on screen.
+  Set this to ~ 2 when benchmarking to a remote server and ~ 5 when benchmarking locally.
+- `WARMUP_SECONDS`: Amount of seconds to take it easy at the beginning.

 ### Breaking point